Dick Cook: Career

 On September 18, 2009, Cook stepped down as chairman of Walt Disney Studios, allegedly having been asked to do so by Bob Iger, president/CEO of the Walt Disney Company.
 He was then replaced by Disney Channel president Rich Ross.

 In April 2011, Cook joined the Board of Directors of Legendary Pictures, and served as one of the executive producers of Legendary Pictures' Jackie Robinson biographical film 42.
 In August 2013, Cook was made Chairman of KCETLink's Board of Directors.

 On April 19, 2015, Cook announced the formation of Dick Cook Studios, with an expected investment of $150 million by Citic Guoan Group Co.
 Ltd., a Chinese state-owned company and the largest subsidiary of conglomerate Citic Group.
 As of March 2016, the deal had closed, but no funding had yet been received under the arrangement.
 On the weekend of March 19, 2016, Cook Studios signed a production financing deal with Film Carnival, a Zhejiang, China-based company, for $500 million, covering 100% of movie costs.
-The announcement was made on March 29, after the Cook Studio and Film Carnival hosted inaugural the China–U.S. Motion Picture Summit on March 25 in Grand Epoch City, China.
+The announcement was made on March 29, after the Cook Studio and Film Carnival hosted the inaugural China–U.S. Motion Picture Summit on March 25 in Grand Epoch City, China.
 The first film using the financing is expected to be "Ranger's Apprentice" from director Paul Haggis, and the second, The Alchemyst.
 Both are to be filmed at Docklands Studios Melbourne, where its Asia-Pacific base would be set up under Melbourne-native managing director Kate McLean.
 The Australian and Victoria region governments granted incentives up to $20.5 million (AUS$30 million).